← Back to Blog

 Having a registered dietitian on your team can help improve your health and overall well-being, which in turn makes your life easier.
 Many senior living communities employ registered dietitians as part of their dietary services to design meal plans and menus, and to consult with residents on their individual dietary needs.
 The job of these dietitians is to oversee menus to ensure maximum health benefits as well as a variety of options that residents will enjoy.

-At Galleria Woods, our innovative dining program is overseen by a registered dietitian who plans fresh, healthy menus for both our restaurant and our bistro.
+At Galleria Woods, our innovative dining program provides all our residents with access to a registered dietician, regardless of the level of care you’re receiving.
+We know the important role food plays in our lives, and we want to ensure each resident gets the nutrition and healthy meals they need.
 Regardless of your dietary needs or preferences, you’ll always find a delicious, well-prepared meal to satisfy your hunger — and even your cravings.
 And should your needs change, no worries.
-We’re happy to change right along with you.
-To learn more, call us at 205-277-6915.
+To learn more about our dieticians or dining services, use our Community Assist chat feature or contact us here.